Young Dirty Bastard

 Barsun Unique Jones (Note: Also spelt Bar-Sun Unique Jones) (born April 9, 1989), better known by his stage names Boy Jones and Young Dirty Bastard (often abbreviated YDB), is an American rapper.
 He is the son of rapper Ol' Dirty Bastard and the cousin of rappers RZA and GZA.

+Creating music since childhood, he dropped out of school to begin making music professionally.
+After his father's death in 2004, he began performing with the Wu-Tang Clan, using a similar vocal style as his father.
+In 2019, he created the rap group 2nd Generation Wu with iNTeLL, PXWER, and Sun God.

 Early life

 Barsun Unique Jones was born on April 9, 1989, to Russell Tyrone Jones (better known as Ol' Dirty Bastard) and Icelene Jones, making him a cousin of rappers RZA and GZA.
 He is the eldest of his father's 13 children.
-(Note: It is disputed whether Ol' Dirty Bastard had 7 or 13 children.)
+(Note: It is thought that Ol' Dirty Bastard had between 7 and 13 children.)

 Young Dirty Bastard grew up in Brooklyn.
 He was often suspended from grade school.
-He grew up in a violent neighbourhood; armed family members serving as security were a constant presence in his life and his father was shot at twice during his (Young Dirty Bastard's) childhood.
+He grew up in a violent neighborhood; armed family members serving as security were a constant presence in his life and his father was shot at twice during his (Young Dirty Bastard's) childhood.
 Despite his father's fame, his family struggled to bring in money when he (Ol' Dirty Bastard) was incarcerated.

 His father accompanied him to a show at the Apollo Theater when he was nine, inspiring him to become a rapper.
 Soon after that, he compiled a notebook filled with "hundreds" of rhymes, and began recording rap music on a computer.
 His father advised him to choose another career path.
 Disregarding his father's advice, Young Dirty Bastard began rapping in earnest in his mid-teens, around the time his father died of an accidental drug overdose.
 During the funeral, he took the stage and declared that "[my father, Ol' Dirty Bastard] ain't going nowhere...
 He lives through me."
 Subsequently, his mother took the family out of New York City to Norcross, Georgia, hoping to improve Young Dirty Bastard's school grades, and to escape relatives who wanted Ol' Dirty Bastard's royalties.
 Afterward, he dropped out of school to focus on making music.
 RZA began mentoring him and took him on tour, familiarizing him with the other members of the Wu-Tang Clan.
 He took the place of his late father.